JetBrains/amper/docs/FAQ.md

 ## Usage

-### What are Amper requirements?
+### What are the requirements to use Amper?

-To use Amper in the command line:
+To use Amper on the command line:

-* Standalone version of Amper is self-containing.
+* The standalone version of Amper is self-containing.
 See the [usage instructions](Usage.md#using-the-standalone-amper-version-from-the-command-line).
-* Gradle-based version requires JDK 17+ and Gradle 8.6.
+* Gradle-based Amper projects require JDK 17+ and Gradle 8.6.
 See the [usage instructions](Usage.md#using-the-gradle-based-amper-version-from-the-command-line).

 To use Amper in the IDE: